 There are so many email marketing software to choose from, and you want to find the one that fits all of your needs like a glove.

-In this article, we’re going to go over Aweber vs Mailchimp, and how those two major email marketing platforms match up against each other.
+In this article, we’re going to go over Aweber vs Mailchimp, and how those two major email marketing services match up against each other.

-Follow along with us as Aweber and Mailchimp go head to head to determine which platform can best help your company grow.
+Follow along with us as Aweber and Mailchimp go head to head to determine which platform can best help your business grow.

 First things first: what are these platforms going to cost you?
 If an email marketing software is completely out of your budget, there’s no use even looking any further.